 The monogamous cheater is often in denial but if you, as their spouse, start this journey, then it is possible to bring your marriage back to where you both have a more satisfying relationship.
 I have seen many couples in our 3 Day Intensive get these necessary tools to make this happen.

 To learn more about Intimacy Anorexia purchase the book.
-While you are reading this book, it if any time questions come up we are here to answer any questions.
+While you are reading this book, it if any time questions come up we are here to answer them.
 Feel free to email us at firstname.lastname@example.org or give us a call at 719.278.3708.